Aquamania

-Aquamania is a 1961 American animated Goofy cartoon produced by Walt Disney Productions and released by Buena Vista Distribution on December 20, 1961.
+Aquamania is an American animated short film produced by Walt Disney Productions and released by Buena Vista Distribution on December 20, 1961.

 This cartoon was the last from Disney's "Golden Era" which featured Goofy as a solo star, and the first time the xerography animation-technique was used in a Goofy cartoon.
-Aquamania basically combined Goofy's three familiar areas in his career: sports, fatherhood, and documentary-subject.
+Aquamania combined Goofy's three familiar areas in his career: sports, fatherhood, and documentary-subject.

 Plot

 The story begins with a narrator explaining a case study of "aquamania" (obsession with boats and boating), with Goofy (called "Mr. X" in this short) as the subject.
 Then the story switches to Goofy and his son on a boating trip, inadvertently entering a water skiing race.
-In the process, Goofy meets up with an unfortunate octopus that joins him in the race, and they accidentally take an unwanted spin on a roller coaster at a waterside amusement park which plays the song Sailing, Sailing.
-Goofy wins the race.
+In the process, Goofy meets up with an unfortunate octopus that joins him in the race, and they accidentally take an unwanted spin on a roller coaster at a waterside amusement park.
+Goofy eventually ends up winning the race.